Unknown's avatar

 It’s a great feeling to have written and published a book.
 I still remember the first time I sold a copy.
 I also remember when a student in one of my classes brought in a paperback copy of one of my books and wanted it autographed.
 Reaching that point is a baby step on the journey to being an author with a following.

 I know I’ve covered a lot of topics in this brief series of posts.
-If you have questions or comments, don’t hesitate to get in touch with me.
+If you have questions or comments, don’t hesitate to contact me.

 Staying connected with David Joel Miller.